- Norman Rosenthal, M.D.

 Ed has been married for 48 years to Judith Ann.
 Their children are Catherine Syslo (CPA and homemaker), LTCol Edward Schloeman Jr, USAF ( F-15/C-5/C-17 Pilot) and NYPD Lt.
 Robert Schloeman.

-Col. Brian Rees, M.D., is a Colonel in the U.S. Army Reserves and has over 37 years of commissioned military service.
+Brian Rees, Colonel (ret.)
+Medical Corps, US Army Reserve, has over 37 years of commissioned military service.
 He is a graduate of both the U.S. Army Command and General Staff College and the U.S. Army War College, and has had extensive experience in Iraq and Afghanistan.

 Dr. Rees was deployed to Afghanistan in 2005, where he served as the Brigade Surgeon for Task Force Guardian and as the Chief Medical Officer for the Bagram Theater Internment Facility (facility for all Taliban and Al-Qaeda detainees); in 2006, he was the head of outpatient medicine for the detainees at Abu Ghraib Prison, Iraq; he served as the Battalion Surgeon for the 310th Military Police Battalion at Camp Bucca, Iraq in 2007; in 2010 he served in Kandahar Afghanistan with the 411th Civil Affairs Battalion; he was the Battalion Surgeon for the 160th Military Police Battalion at Camp Sabalu-Harrison Afghanistan in 2012 and in 2013 he served with the 3rd Medical Command (Deployment Support) at Camp Arifjan, Kuwait. more